alecph/ValoLock/README.md

 *Final version of ValoLock will come in a .exe file, but early version will be a .py file*

-1. Download **checker.py** and run it
+1. Download `main.py`, `data.json`, and `checker.py`

-2. Install any missing libraries
+2. Run `checker.py`.
+This will tell you what libraries you are missing

-**How you do this is up to you, but I reccomend using `pip install [libraryname]` in your terminal/console**
+3. Install any missing libraries (If you have any).
+I reccomend using `pip install [library]` in your terminal/console

-3. Follow the other instructions bellow to instalock Valorant agents
+4. Follow the steps bellow on using ValoLock

 ### Instalocking